edreinoso/terraform_infra_as_code/template-1-all/README.md

-### Standard 1
+### Template 1 - Deploy ALL

 ![architecture-1](https://personal-website-assets.s3.amazonaws.com/Projects/architectures.png)

-This standard package provides a simple 2 tier architecture that deployes a Network stack and a Compute stack.
+This template package provides a simple 2 tier architecture that deployes a Network stack and a Compute stack.
 The former is going deploy a VPC, Subnets and other related networking resources to build the base for the Compute stack.
 The Compute stack deployes a bastion host, web server, a load balancer with listeners and target groups.
 This is the layout:

 Network Stack:
 - VPC